awsdocs/amazon-kendra-developer-guide/doc_source/API_QueryResultItem.md

 Required: No

  ** Id **   <a name="Kendra-Type-QueryResultItem-Id"></a>
-The unique identifier for the query result\.
+The identifier for the query result\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 73\.
 Required: No